Learning Outcomes

 }

-So this function accepts either a string or a number for the value parameter – but to find that out we need to dig into the code.
-The “Union Type” facility in typescript allows us to specify the multiple options directly in the function definition, with a list of types separated by “|”:
+So this function accepts either a string or a number for the value parameter—but to find that out we need to dig into the code.
+The “Union TypeA TypeScript construct that allows a variable to hold values of multiple specified types, separated by the | symbol. ” facility in TypeScript allows us to specify the multiple options directly in the function definition, with a list of types separated by |:

 function setLeftPadding(elem: Element, value: string | number) {...